Random curves on surfaces induced from the Laplacian determinant: Scaling limits for graphs on surfaces

 The measures $\mu_{LC},\mu_{LC^0}$ converge in the following sense.

-\begin{theorem} There exist probability measures $\P_{LC},\P_{LC^0}$ on $(\Omega,\B)$ and $(\Omega^*_1,\B)$ respectively such that for any sequence $(\G_n)$ of graphs, geodesically embedded on $\Sigma$, with mesh size going to zero as $n\to\infty$ and conformally approximating $\Sigma$, the sequences of probability measures $\P_{LC}^{n}$ and $\P_{LC^0}^n$ converge weakly towards respectively $\P_{LC}$ and $\P_{LC^0}$. \end{theorem} \begin{proof} Let us approximate $\Sigma$ by a polygonal surface $\Sigma_{\eps}$, that is, with a surface which is flat except for conical singularities.
+\begin{theorem} There exist probability measures $\P_{LC},\P_{LC^0}$ on $(\Omega,\B)$ and $(\Omega^*_1,\B)$ respectively such that for any sequence $(\G_n)_{n\ge 1}$ of graphs, geodesically embedded on $\Sigma$ and conformally approximating $\Sigma$, the sequences of probability measures $\P_{LC}^{n}$ and $\P_{LC^0}^n$ converge weakly towards respectively $\P_{LC}$ and $\P_{LC^0}$. \end{theorem} \begin{proof} Let us approximate $\Sigma$ by a polygonal surface $\Sigma_{\eps}$, that is, with a surface which is flat except for conical singularities.
 A standard way to do this is to take a fine triangulation of the surface (with triangles of diameter at most $\eps$ and whose angles are bounded from below), and replace each triangle with the Euclidean triangle with the same edge lengths.
 As $\eps\to0$ the conformal structure on $\Sigma_\eps$ converges to that of $\Sigma$.
-(Indeed, there is a homeomorphism from $\Sigma_\eps$ to $\Sigma$ which is $(1+o(1))$-biLipschitz.)
+(Indeed, there is a homeomorphism $\psi_{\eps}$ from $\Sigma_\eps$ to $\Sigma$ which is $(1+o(1))$-biLipschitz and therefore $(1+o(1))$-quasiconformal.)